kimmicah/kimmicah.github.io/projects/scary-maze-game.md

   - Java
   - Eclipse

-summary: I recreated The Scary Maze Game for our final project in my first ICS class.
+summary: I recreated the Scary Maze Game for my final project in my first ICS class.
 ---

 <img class="ui medium right floated rounded image" src="../images/scarymazegame.png">

-Vacay is a web application that I helped create as a team project in ICS 415, Spring 2015.
-The project helped me learn how to design and implement a responsive web site.
+I recreated and added my own little twist to the Scary Maze Game in my ICS 111 class at the University of Hawai'i at Manoa.
+The game was created using Java and (<a href="http://www2.hawaii.edu/~dylank/ics111/">EZ Graphics</a>), which is a "multimedia library designed to make it easier for novice programmers to quickly build Java applications that incorporate graphics and sound".
 Vacay is implemented using [Meteor](http://meteor.com), a JavaScript application platform.
 Within two weeks, we created a website that implements several types of reservations including flights, hotels, and car rentals.

-In this project I gained experience with full-stack web application design and associated technologies, including [MongoDB](http://mongodb.com) for database storage, the [Twitter Bootstrap](http://getbootstrap.com/) CSS Framework for the user interface, and Javascript for both client and server-side programming.
+In this project I gained experience with